Anreol/TurboEdition/Builds/Package/README.md

 * While this seems broken as hell, the damage accumulation that reduces the bonus being given is now based on incoming damage before all reductions are applied (even vanilla ones), and before the 50% damage reduction, so raw damage.
 You'll need more stacks than before.*

 - Playing Cards
-	- Internal hidden delay timer before it can duplicate more items 30s -> 15s
+	- Internal hidden delay timer before it can duplicate items again 30s -> 15s
 	- Internal hidden delay will now only start once the duplication has been consumed, instead of constantly resetting its availability timer.

+* Originally made the delay so players couldn't be flooded with items if they were using mods that added a chance for item drop on elite kill. *
-* If you are playing dangerously, you should be rewarded*
+* But if you are playing dangerously, you should be rewarded *

 - UVB-51 Radio
-	- Base map interactables reveal % 10% -> 15%
+	- Base map interactables reveal 10% -> 15%

 - Broken Fiber Cable
 	- Entirely rewrote the item, so it should be more stable.
-	- 25% of incoming healing can heal up to a 50% of delayed damage.
+	- 25% of incoming healing can heal up to a 50% of the closest delayed damage.
+	- Will no longer delay freeze damage, silent damage or nullify damage.
 	- Stack delay 0.5s -> 1s

+* Weird item that many avoid as it didn't do much other than giving you time to heal up for incoming damage.
+Now, healing will let you do that AND reduce it while it's being delayed.
+* In exchange, it will no longer block "instant" damage such as freeze and nullify.
+Silent was added because a lot of internal things in the game use it to kill players (ie. moon escape sequence)*

 - Fixes
 	- Fixed the patch on the old moon's arena forcefield not working for clients.
 	- Playing Cards SHOULD no longer schedule for death a player that has already died, or that no longer has the item.
 	- Playing Cards now should duplicate items accordingly, if the player that has the item is dead, it won't duplicate any more.
 	- Broken Fiber Cable no longer swallows damage instances taken in the same frame.
 No more console spam.
 This also means that players will be PROPERLY damaged.
+	- Fan of Blades should now have a proper ghost.
 	- UVB-51 Radio should now properly attach itself to map scanners to reveal the whole map.

 `0.0.5`